Council provides a dual-bin waste and recycling service to your household.

 This service is compulsory to all habitable residences deemed to be within a serviceable area.

 The red-lidded waste bins are serviced weekly and the yellow-lidded recycle bins are serviced fortnightly, including public holidays.

-Bins for new homes can be ordered by completing the Wheelie Bin Application form which can be obtained via the Bins for new homes page.
+New bins can be ordered by contacting Council on 1300 005 872 or in person at either of Council's Offices at 26 Railway Street, Gatton or 9 Spicer Street, Laidley, or via New Wheelie Bin Online Request.
+More information can be found on the Bins for new homes page.
 Fees apply for the wheelie bin collection service and are charged on the property rates.

-Additional bins can be ordered by completing the Wheelie Bin Application form which can be obtained via the Additional Bins page.
+Additional bins can be ordered by a property owner or an authorised representative by submitting an Additional Bins online request.
 Fees apply for additional wheelie bins and are charged on the property rates.

 If you have a broken or missing wheelie bin, please contact Council on 1300 005 872 to report this or alternatively fill in the Wheelie Bin Replacement online form via the Broken or stolen bins page.